-Known for looking after its residents, this Nordic country values equality, offers excellent and affordable services, and is blessed with gorgeous landscapes in which to spend one’s free time.
-Although the quality of life in Denmark is extremely high, there are downsides to life in the country that expats should be aware of before making the move.
-We’ve therefore put together a list of pros and cons of moving to Denmark.
+Known for looking after its residents, this Nordic country values equality, offers excellent and affordable services, and is blessed with gorgeous landscapes in which to spend free time.
+Although the quality of life in Denmark is extremely high, there are downsides that expats should be aware of before making the move.
+We’ve therefore put together a list of some of the main pros and cons of moving to Denmark.

 Cost of living in Denmark